ehubbell/gitty/README.md

 ## Overview
-The Gitty CLI gives developers an easy way to download Github repositories and subdirectories directly to their local machine.
+The Gitty CLI offers a lightweight and easy way to download a Github repository or subdirectory directly to your local machine.
-It also lets developers clone Github repositories and subdirectories to their Github account and organizations where they're a member.
+As an alternative, you can also clone a Github repository or subdirectory to your own account and / or an organization where you're a member.
-Depending on the functionality you need, Gitty accepts a variety of options to customize your experience.
+Bitbucket and GitLab integrations coming soon.

 ## Prerequisites
 - Github